openshift/openshift-origin-design/conventions/documentation/create.md

 ### Creation via YAML only:

 *Some resource types can only be created with YAML.
-The first time viewing the YAML creation, the samples panel should be open by default.
-After the resource is created, the user is automatically navigated to the created resource.*
+The first time viewing the YAML creation, the samples panel should be open by default.*
 ![import YAML](../images/create-yaml-only1.png)
 ![import YAML](../images/create-yaml-only2.png)